Splitlog Church: Ownership after 1896

+Biographical sketch: Matthias Splitlog

 The church was built by Matthias Splitlog who had come to Indian Territory in 1874, when he was about 62 years old.
-By the time he started building the church building named for him, he had already outlived his wife and nine of his ten children.
 Family stories said that he was of mixed ancestry, half Cayuga and half French, and born in the state of New York in 1812.
 According to his grandson, when he was only three years old, he was taken to Ohio, with most of the other Cayugas.
 The family story goes on to say that Matthias lived among the Wyandottes in Sandusky, Ohio as a young man when he married a Wyandotte woman, thus becoming a member of her tribe.
 A group of 700 to 800 Wyandottes emigrated to Kansas Territory in 1843, where they had been assigned 148000 acres on the Neosho River.
-The tribal leaders decided that this tract for their new home, so they bought a tract of 39 sections lying between the Kansas and Missouri Rivers.
-(The site of present-day Kansas City.).
+The tribal leaders decided that this tract for their new home, so they bought a tract of 39 sections lying between the Kansas and Missouri Rivers, in the area that became Kansas City.
 Although Matthias could neither read nor write, he reportedly could speak seven languages.
 He was also noted of his mechanical abilities.
 In Kansas, Matthias revealed himself to be a shrewd businessman.
 He built the first gristmill in Kansas, and he also built his own steamboat to carry small loads on the river.
 His land holdings were in the community of Westport, which had become the starting point for numerous wagon trains headed west.
 A company of speculators calling themselves, the Wyandotte City Company, began buying land around Westport in 1857.
 Matthias decided to hold out for a higher price and continued living on the land until 1860.
 When the Civil War broke out, he enlisted in the Union Army and ferried materiel until he was captured by the Confederates.
 He was paroled, and returned to Kansas.